svnesbo/axistream_uart/README.md

 # axistream_uart

-This repo contains a simple UART with AXI-Stream interface written in VHDL, which is intended for educational purposes.
-It can be used as a very quick learning example for VHDL and verification with UVVM + HDLregression.
-There are several exercises and solutions that are structured in different branches (more details under *Coding exercise* below).
+This repo contains a basic UART with AXI-Stream interface written in VHDL.
+It is intended as a demo/intro to UVVM, HDLregression, and basic CI simulation using GHDL.

-The RTL and testbench code is gradually added in the *solution* branches.
-But the **main** branch contains all of the finished code and can probably be useful as a template or starting point for a module or project that uses UVVM+HDLregression.
-But note that the UART module has not been tested in hardware.
-It will probably work, but use at your own risk.
-It is also very rudimentary with configuration options (e.g. it is hardcoded for 8N1).

 # Getting started